-With a longer layover in Cairo, we’d probably also consider tours to explore the area more in depth–we’d love to go to Memphis and do a food tour in Cairo, for example!
+With a longer layover in Cairo and more time to spend on an Egypt itinerary in general, we’d probably also consider tours to explore the area more in depth–we’d love to go to Memphis and do a food tour in Cairo, for example!

 You can book the same tour that we enjoyed in Cairo!